The California Teaching and Certification Resource

 The traditional route to receiving teaching certification in California is to complete a state-approved teacher education program from a regionally accredited university and follow through on these specific credentials.
 Prospective educators must also complete a two-semester hour course in the US Constitution as part of their teacher education program.

 California Teacher Testing Requirements

 California uses its own system of examinations for certifying teachers in the state.
 All applicants for a preliminary California teaching certification must meet basic skills testing requirements.
 This may be done through completion of the California Basic Educational Skills Test (CBEST) and the California Subject Examinations for Teachers (CSET) including the basic writing test.

 All of these exams test basic skills in reading, math, and writing.
 Specific subject matter competence is tested through the content tests of the CSET.
 California previously used the Praxis series of exams, but will no longer accept Praxis II scores as a basis for initial educator credentialing.
 For more information on testing, see the CTC’s page on testing requirements and options.

 Additional California Teacher Certification Requirements

-California law states that every teacher/employee in the public school system must complete a 41-LS (Live Scan) Service, which is the required fingerprinting application.
+California law states that every teacher in the public school system must complete a 41-LS (Live Scan) fingerprinting application.
 The 41-LS form can be downloaded and printed from the CTC’s website.
 Applicants must also use the Live Scan to apply for and obtain a certificate of clearance, which shows potential employers that the applicant does not have a criminal background.
 For more information on the process, see the CTC’s page on fingerprinting.